giantswarm/dashboards/README.md

 # Dashboards

-This project currently contains Giant Swarm public dashboards.
+This project currently contains Giantswarm public dashboards.

-The goal of this repository is to have both public and cortex dashboards defined in one place and in the same format.
+The goal of this repository is to have both public and Grafana Cloud dashboards defined in one place and in the same format.

 ## Management cluster's dashboards

-The dashboards located under `helm/dashboards` are the dashboards hosted on each management cluster's grafana and are accessible by the customer.
+The dashboards located under `helm/dashboards` are the dashboards hosted on each management cluster's grafana.
+The "public" ones are accessible by the customer, and the "private" ones are only accessible by Giantswarm employees.
 Those dashboards are currently in JSON and will eventually be replaced to jsonnet format.

-## Cortex dashboards
+## Grafana Cloud dashboards

-The dashboards located under `dashboards` are the dashboards hosted on Giant Swarm's Cortex.
+The dashboards located under `dashboards` are the dashboards hosted on Giantswarm's Grafana Cloud.

-To build and upload the Cortex Dashboards hosted in Grafana Cloud, here is what you need to do:
+To build and upload the Grafana Cloud dashboards, here is what you need to do:

 To make the dashboards, run:
 ```